DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 UserGuideDemoTestBase class for details, and override the $runList variable in the class for the language you are running.

-The backups themselves are in the source repository for this project, in subdirectory "backups" under this directory.
+The backups from the tests have been saved in the repository for this project, for each language, in subdirectories of the "backups" directory under this directory.
 They could also be used to set up demo sites, by restoring the database and files manually.
 The database table prefix is 'generic_simpletest_prefix'.

 MORE DETAILS FOR THE CURIOUS